dbddqy/digital_future_cv/README.md

 ## 6. Run test codes in test folder

-Finally, we can run our test codes (in the testing folder).
+Finally, you can run two test codes (in the testing folder).
-(for the vision one, you need to connect camera to your computer via USB3 port, and to close the program just press 'q')
+(for the vision one, you need to connect camera to your computer via USB3 port.
+And to close the program you just need to press 'q')

 # Extra steps to configure the camera settings